 Every now and then, something happens in life that either turns your world upside down or demands that you adapt in unusual (or even drastic) ways.
-You might lose a job you’ve had for years or a partner that you care deeply for.
+You might lose a job you’ve had for years or a partner you care deeply for.
 Maybe you’ll have to move across the country to pursue a new career.
 Don’t forget that we all die, as well.
-Our loved ones will only be here for so long before it’s their turn to cross over and leave us behind.
+Our loved ones will only be here for so long before it’s their turn to leave us behind.

 It’s not a question of whether these things will happen, but rather when.
 Change is a huge part of life, whether you choose to accept it or not.
 Dealing with change involves learning how to embrace it and sometimes the best way to do that is to completely reinvent yourself.

 Reinvention might seem difficult, but it gets easier when you make it a lifestyle.
 After all, there’s no sense in becoming too attached to anything in life when you consider the many other things that can go wrong.
 In this context, it makes sense to take control of your own future, instead of allowing your pain to do so when it can no longer be avoided.

 But how exactly is this done?
 We’ve all heard of people who have completely turned their lives around, seemingly overnight, either in response to tragic events or because they simply wanted change.
 But is this really something anyone can do?
 Is it something you can do on demand, or even regularly, in order to avoid getting stuck in a rut?

 Absolutely!
-Here are some important steps you’ll have to take to reinvent yourself.
+Here are some steps you can to take to reinvent yourself.